 Cameras that do not support multiple simultaneous video streams cannot connect to the surveillance server and the Management Application at the same time.
-Therefore, we recommended stopping the Recording Server service when configuring such devices for motion detection and PTZ.
-See also View video from cameras in Management Application (on page 152).
+Therefore, we recommended stopping (see "Start and stop services" on page 160) the Recording Server service when configuring such devices for motion detection and PTZ.
+See also View video from cameras in Management Application (on page 183).